 What are the in-demand fintech job roles?

-According to some reports on cybercrime, there is almost a 30 percent year-on-year increase in the average number of security breaches in organisations.
+According to some reports on cybercrime, there is almost a 30% year-on-year increase in the average number of security breaches in organisations.
 As cyber-attacks get more sophisticated, especially on more advanced financial platforms, the demand for specialist cybersecurity professionals is steadily increasing.
 This includes jobs in IT security and vulnerability management — roles that seek to ensure financial services and transactions take place in a secure environment.

 In addition, since fintech involves a lot of interfacing with computers and mobile apps, the front end of apps is critical — that is, what they look like, including workflow processes needed to use them, and the user experience (UX) as well as user journey.
 This means that roles such as UX designer, user interface (UI) designer, digital project manager and digital product manager are in high demand.
 Data analytics is another area that will continue to do well, especially as fintech companies continue to focus on enhancing their offerings and capabilities.